imaun/csharp-exts/README.md

-# exts
+# Roonia Extensions
-Common extensions methods to prevent duplication of code
+- Common extensions methods to prevent duplication of code
+- Utility methods
+- Guard clauses
+- All in one package

+(c) 2022 Roonia team.
+Licensed under MIT license